ProTechnologist/WallStyler/README.md

 * Infinite scrolling.
 * Wallpaper slideshow for available wallpaper (supporting full-screen mode)
 * touch-Swype Gestures are supported while viewing wallpapers in slide show mode.
+* Built-in scheduler along with the filters that can download latest wallpapers.